dim0x69/mdx/README.md

 You can simply download a binary which fits your operating system and achitecture from the [releases page](https://github.com/dim0x69/mdx/releases).

+Then just use the demo.md from above to execute `simple_echo`.

 ### Build

 Go should be installed on your system: Follow [this guide](https://go.dev/doc/install) to install go in your PATH.